letdatado/Scraper---GM/README.md

 ---

-## Choosing Cities and Keywords
+## Choosing Cities, Keywords, and geographically dependent settings
-Please check the `cities_and_keywords.py` file to list the cities and keywords of choice.
+Please check the `params.py` file to list the cities and keywords of choice.

 ---